 Focus on YOU, not other people.
 I'm reminded of the Bible verse that goes something like this: "Do not attempt to remove the speck from your neighbor's eye until you remove the plank from your own."
 It's easy to point fingers.
 See something in someone else that needs to be "fixed."

-You may believe something is good or healthy, and even learned it to be true.
+and even learned it to be true.
 But others may not be ready to see it.
 So you have to let it go.
 Let go of your desire to control others and even to "help" others.

 I thought about this after watching the toxic chemicals blog post on The Daily Love blog yesterday.
 You can check it out here: http://thedailylove.com/the-shocking-truth-about-toxic-chemicals-and-body-burden-new-blog/